Coast FIRE: The Strategy That Lets You Stop Saving for Retirement

 Investment assets: - Brokerage account value (stocks, ETFs, mutual funds) - 401k/403b balance - IRA/Roth IRA balance - HSA (Health Savings Account) balance - Pension present value (if applicable) - Cryptocurrency (at current market value)

-Real estate assets: - Primary home market value minus mortgage balance (= home equity) - Rental property equity (market value minus loan balance)
+Real estate assets: - Primary home at current market value - Rental property at current market value

 Other assets: - Vehicle(s) at current market value (use KBB or similar) - Business ownership stake (use conservative valuation) - Life insurance cash value (not face value)